isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2149.md

 ---
-title: Solar Panels System and Energy Storage System
+title: A system that stores and converts solar energy into electrical energy for farm usage to improve resource efficiency and sustainability.
 permalink: /productivity-solutions-grant/solutionrepo/solution2149
 ---

 ### Description

-A system that stores and converts solar energy into electrical energy for farm usage to improve resource efficiency and sustainability.

 ### Details of Solution